unchartedsoftware/aperture-tiles/docs/documentation/userguide/readme.md

 ![Controls](../../img/controls.png)

-You can also use the Controls to change the color scheme (ramp) of your layers by clicking the **Settings** button.
+You can also use the Controls to change the color scheme (ramp) of your heatmap layers by clicking the **Settings** button.

 ![Layer Settings](../../img/controls-settings.png)